znicholson17/P-Linked/README.md

 The diagram shown above describes how nodes and hub communicate with each other.
 For hub and nodes, the devices are connected to an electrical outlet using a powerline transciever.
 From there, each device communicates over powerline.

-Each device is limited to 200Mbps and 300 meters of range for IP access.
+Each device is limited to a theoretical speed of up to 200Mbps and 300 meters of range for IP access.

 ## Overview
 Plug-and-play smart home integration to connect and control IoT devices over powerline and Matter standard.